What We’ll Cover in This SAP B1 SQL Training

 Chapter 1: Getting started with reporting tools

 SAP Business One query tools enable you to create queries using the SQL query engine.
-Tools are designed for data retrieval/selection only, and not for updates, insert and delete.
+These tools are only designed for data retrieval and selection.
+You cannot perform updates, insert or delete.

 - Query Wizard